DevExpress/dotnet-eud/dashboard-for-desktop/articles/dashboard-designer/designing-dashboard-items/cards/conditional-formatting.md

 The appearance settings dialog contains the **Apply to** drop-down list.
 Select a [layout element](layout.md) to which you want to apply a format rule.
 Select _All elements_ to apply the format rule to all card elements.

-The image below displays the Greater Than dialog corresponding to the Value format condition.
+The image below displays the Greater Than dialog that corresponds to the Value format condition.

 ![](../../../../images/win-conditional-formatting-cards-appearance-settings-window.png)